Equimotion

 Reporting:

 This video demonstrates the video analysis process.
 You will notice that both the horse and rider have dots placed on a number of their joints.
-The high speed motion footage on its own provides us with a really detailed view of the rider's position and posture in the saddle.
-However if we want even more detail, we then input the video into our analysis software.
 These dots are connected to make the stick figures that are shown in the second part of the video.
 These stick figures allow us to objectively measure joint angles, accelerations and velocities at each phase of the jump, and provide us with detailed information on posture and movement patterns.
 The information this provides us to help improve both horse and rider performance is invaluable